Elliott S. Fisher: Research

 Fisher's ongoing research is focused on evaluating how current delivery and payment system reforms contribute to improving the quality and cost of health care.
 He is the principal investigator of the Dartmouth-Berkeley Center of Excellence in Health Systems Performance.
 He and investigators from the Dartmouth Institute and the University of California, Berkeley, are examining the market and organizational factors that are associated with better health care—and with the successful formation of ACOs and other innovative models of care delivery.

 Recognition

 In 2009, Fisher appeared on 60 Minutes in a segment titled "The Cost of Dying".
 He told host Steve Kroft, "I think 30 percent of hospital stays in the United States are probably unnecessary given what our research looks like."

 He has published over 150 research articles and commentaries and is a member of the National Academy of Medicine.
 In 2013 Fisher was named to Modern Healthcare's list of 50 Most Influential Physician Executives in Healthcare.

-Misconduct investigation

-Fisher was the director of the Dartmouth Institute for Health Policy but was placed on paid administrative leave in August 2018 following a complaint about conduct in the workplace.
-In April 2019 the investigation concluded; he was demoted from institute director and no longer holds the John E. Wennberg Distinguished Chair in Health Policy.
-He returned to active faculty status to pursue research, education, and service.